ansys/pyworkbench/README.rst

     cd pyworkbench
     pip install -e .

-For more information, see `Installation <https://workbench.docs.pyansys.com/version/stable/installation.html>`_ in the PyWorkbench documentation.
+For more information, see `Getting started <https://workbench.docs.pyansys.com/version/dev/getting-started.html>`_ in the PyWorkbench documentation.

 Documentation and issues